 Chicken Salsa Verde Filling:

-1 large roasting chicken (about 4-5 pounds)
+1 large roasting chicken (about 4-5 pounds)2 tablespoon olive oil

 1 tablespoon garlic powder